Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 21.25.02 UTC
+- WIB: Sabtu, 8 November 2025 22.24.40 UTC
-- WITA: Sabtu, 8 November 2025 22.25.02 UTC
+- WITA: Sabtu, 8 November 2025 23.24.40 UTC
-- WIT: Sabtu, 8 November 2025 23.25.02 UTC
+- WIT: Minggu, 9 November 2025 00.24.40 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: friendship
+Kategori: inspirational